CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

         },
         ```

-    - onAttachmentsDialogCloseFragment – function that will be called when user click on Close button in Attachments Dialog.
+    - onAttachmentsDialogCloseFragment – this function is triggered when the user clicks the Close button in the Attachments Dialog.

         ```js
         onAttachmentsDialogCloseFragment: function () {